Fordham Forward Libraries

 New York State, New York City, and University guidelines require face masks in all public and communal buildings, including libraries.
 Thank you for doing your part to keep all members of the Fordham community safe, including the library staff who are on campus all day and the family members and loved ones to whom they go home.
 Face masks must remain on when you are in any of the Fordham University libraries.
 Violators may be asked to leave the library.

 Study tables and carrels have been spaced at appropriate 6-foot distances from one another.
 Seating is limited in the libraries, as chairs have either been removed or made unavailable for use in order to adhere to the appropriate social distancing guidelines for study areas.
 Social distancing policies will be monitored and maintained by the University’s Public Safety officers on an ongoing basis.
 Violators may be asked to leave the library.

 We encourage you to please bring your own laptop, jump drive, and any other technology that you plan to use, rather than using shared public equipment.
 In order to reduce crowding and minimize surfaces that require cleaning, we have reduced significantly the number of public computers and printers available in Walsh and Quinn.

-Visitors will not be permitted in the libraries for the Spring 2021 semester.
+Visitors will not be permitted in the libraries for the Summer 2021 semester.
 This includes Fordham alumni.
 Only members of the Fordham University community with valid Fordham IDs and Vital Check QR codes will be allowed on campus and in the buildings.